Public vs. Private CA

 Another possibility is to use a Smartcard.

-The private key of the certificate authority root certificate must be protected and stored safely.
+The private key of the certificate authority root certificate must be protected and stored safely on at least two different types of media in different physical locations.
 Save it on a encrypted USB Storage key or Smartcard and store that USB key in a safe location.
 Depending on your safety requirements, a bank- safe or other trusted third-party is recommended.
 In the best of all cases, you won’t need to access the root key again for the next five years.
-Access to this key is only needed if you loose control over the intermediate signing key or if you need to make substantial changes to your Certificate Authority.
+Access to this key is only needed if you lose control over the intermediate signing key or if you need to make substantial changes to your Certificate Authority.

 The private key of the intermediate signing authority should also be stored on a encrypted storage device or Smartcard, but might remain easy accessible for everyday use.
 In case this key is stolen or lost, it can be revoked using the root signing key.